abelgvidal/phrasalverbs/a.md

 to behave badly
 - If the older sister starts to act up, the others follow the lead.

-to to a job above your range for a limited period of time
+to do a job above your range for a limited period of time
 - In that company, junior staff was required to act up but the salary was the same.

 ## add up